 Vaughn briefly addressed the crowd before the walk.

 "ONS is historically a gun violence intervention organization, but with the Reimagine Safety conversation and the city council's decision to enhance our budget, we were obligated to kind of veer away from that in certain situations, but always coming through a lens of gun violence, " Vaughn said.
-"Gun violence has dropped drastically in the community a lot of folks don't understand that.
+"Gun violence has dropped drastically in the community, but a lot of folks don't understand that.
 But we had a homicide yesterday, and that is horrible.
 When we began, 85-90 percent of gun violence was associated with African American communities, and that is where we focused all of our resources.
 That's drastically changed.
-Last year 50 percent of gun violence is Latin-related and we feel we need to address the Latin community much more.
+Last year, 50 percent of gun violence was Latin-related, and we feel we need to address the Latin community much more.
 I know the community here deserves to feel safe and deserves to thrive, and we know we don't want this going on in front of your houses and children."

 Florence Davis, a Faith in Action coordinator, said the group plans to conduct additional walks in various Richmond neighborhoods in the coming months.